thindil/steamsky/bin/doc/MODDING.md

 - Inside help text you can use special variable `{StrengthName}` which later will be replaced with name of attribute used to count max character encumbrance.
+- Inside help text you can use special variable `{HealingTools}` which later will be replaced with name of tool used for healing.

 ## Goals